Microchip-MPLAB-Harmony/gfx_apps_sam_e70_s70_v70_v71/apps/blank_quickstart/firmware/blank_qs_e70_xu_tm4301b.X/readme.md

 The Project Graph diagram shows the Harmony components that are included in this application.
 Lines between components are drawn to satisfy components that depend on a capability that another component provides.

 Adding the **SAM E70 Xplained Ultra BSP** and **Legato Graphics w/ PDA TM4301B Display** Graphics Template component into the project graph will automatically add the components needed for a graphics project and resolve their dependencies.
 It will also configure the pins needed to drive the external peripherals like the display and the touch controller.
+Remove the Legato Component to complete the setup.

 Building the Application
 ------------------------